nakst/teak/README.md

 ### Strings and characters — conversions

 ```
-// Extract the byte value (0-255) of the unit length string.
+// Extract the byte value (0-255) of the one byte string.
 int CharacterToByte(str x);

 // Convert string to uppercase or lowercase.